Clarity Over Speed: IRS Delays Requirements for Some Proposed Changes to Form 1065 and Schedule K-1December 18, 2019

 “The reporting of positive tax basis capital accounts is not required until 2020 partnership taxable years…” meaning next year’s partnership returns, and, “Net Unrecognized IRC Section 704(c) Gain or Loss Defined; Publicly Traded Partnerships not Required to Report Net Unrecognized IRC Section 704(c) Gain or Loss; and, Certain Reporting of IRC Section 465 At-Risk Activities not Required to Report until 2020 Partnership Taxable Years.
 This Notice also provides that the requirement added by the draft instructions for 2019 for partnerships to report to partners information about separate ‘Section 465 at-risk activities’, will not be effective until 2020.
 Finally, the Notice provides relief from certain reporting penalties imposed by the Internal Revenue Code.”

 Directors and partners in partnerships would be wise to gain a thorough understanding of the impact of this Notice by speaking with their tax advisors.
 While the delay provides some relief to filers (and their accountants!), the underlying reasons behind the changes to Federal Form 1065 and Schedule K-1 remain the same.
-Here’s a synopsis I’ve been sharing with Marks Paneth clients.
+Here’s a synopsis:

 What’s the old adage?
 “The more things change the more they stay the same!”
 Or is it the Army adage, “Hurry up and wait”?
 There is some truth to both here, to be certain.
-As I see it, the goal of the IRS is admirable.
+The goal of the IRS is admirable.
 Partnership tax returns are important, and isn’t it a good thing to make the rules and requirements easier for filers to follow, and easier for the Service to monitor?

 View All Events